rocket-icon

 TFP = Starting date - Date to become fully productive

-This term is concerned with the amount that the company spent on hiring an employee that is totally unqualified and undeserving for a position or left the organisation too soon.
-That is what bad hire is.
+This term is concerned with the amount that the company spends on hiring an employee who is totally unqualified and undeserving for a position or left the organisation too soon.
+That is what a bad hire is.

 3 ways to avoid bad hires